apache/fury/docs/protocols/xlang_object_graph_spec.md

 ### Other layers type meta

-Same encoding algorithm as the previous layer except:
+Same encoding algorithm as the previous layer.

-- header + namespace name:
-    - Header:
-        - If namespace name has been written before: `varint index + sharing flag(set)` will be written
-        - If namespace name hasn't been written before:
-            - If meta string encoding is `LOWER_SPECIAL` and the length of encoded string `<=` 64, then header will be `6 bits size + encoding flag(set) + sharing flag(unset)`.
-            - Otherwise, header will
-              be `3 bits unset + 3 bits encoding flags + encoding flag(unset) + sharing flag(unset)`

 ## Meta String

-Meta string is mainly used to encode meta strings such type name and field names.
+Meta string is mainly used to encode meta strings such as field names.

 ### Encoding Algorithms